UNICRI Master of Laws (LL.M.) in Transnational Crime and Justice

 Unique insights into the policies and tools of the United Nations, other international organizations as well as national bodies for the prevention, investigation, control and punishment of transnational crimes such as corruption, counterfeiting, environmental crime, smuggling of migrants, terrorism and trafficking in persons.

-The academic curriculum of the Master programme is divided into two phases: a residential phase and a final research phase.
-Upon successful conclusion of the course students will be awarded with a LL.M diploma.
+The academic curriculum of the Master programme is divided into two phases:

-The residential phase of the programme is held in an unparalleled setting at the United Nations Campus in Turin, Italy.
+The Residential Phase of the programme is held in an unparalleled setting at the United Nations Campus in Turin, Italy.
 The Campus is located on 10 hectares of riverside parkland and hosts other national and international organizations such as the ITC-ILO and UNSSC.
 It holds annually more than 450 programmes and projects involving approximately 11,000 people from over 180 countries and also offers leisure time, dining, and sports facilities to its guests.

-The LL.M. is jointly organized by UNICRI and the University for Peace.
+About UNICRI and the University for Peace

 UNICRI is one of the five training and research institutes of the UN System.
 It was established in 1965 and is mandated to support countries worldwide in preventing crime and promoting criminal justice.
 Over the years the Institute has developed a sound expertise in research and training, which is reflected in the organization of several capacity building activities and specialized post graduate courses.